CashScript/cashscript/website/docs/sdk/transactions-advanced.md

 transactionBuilder.addInput(utxo: Utxo, unlocker: Unlocker, options?: InputOptions): this
 ```

-Adds a single input UTXOs to the transaction that can be unlocked using the provided unlocker.
+Adds a single input UTXO to the transaction that can be unlocked using the provided unlocker.
 The unlocker can be derived from a `SignatureTemplate` or a `Contract` instance's spending functions.
 The `InputOptions` object can be used to specify the sequence number of the input.

 :::note
 It is possible to create custom unlockers by implementing the `Unlocker` interface.
 Most use cases are covered by the `SignatureTemplate` and `Contract` classes.